-Do I Want to Be a General Contractor?
+Should I Become a General Contractor?

 General contractors, who may also be referred to as construction managers, oversee and coordinate construction projects from start to completion.
 They may work on residences or office structures, as well as on infrastructure projects such as bridges, roads, hospitals, or schools.
 Among a general contractor's responsibilities are managing the project budget, hiring and supervising contractors and laborers, choosing materials, keeping the project on schedule, problem solving, and coordinating with other project leaders such as engineers or architects.
 To make sure structures are legal, general contractors must understand and comply with all relevant safety codes and regulations.

-Step 1: Earn an Undergraduate Degree
+Step 1: Earn an Associate's Degree

 Those already working in the construction industry may find that having an associate's degree in construction management or construction technology could increase advancement opportunities.
-Associate's degree programs focus on topics like accounting, project scheduling, building codes and contracts.
-Students learn construction techniques such as roofing, finishing and framing.
-Instruction on how to read blueprints, estimate project costs, use construction tools and operate machinery is also important.
+Associate's degree programs focus on topics like accounting, project scheduling, building codes, and contracts.
+Students learn construction techniques such as roofing, finishing, and framing.
+Instruction on how to read blueprints, estimate project costs, use construction tools, and operate machinery is also important.
 An associate's degree in construction management may open the door to entry-level work in the industry and, after graduating, academic credits can often be transferred towards a bachelor's degree program later on.

 Step 2: Get Management Experience

 Working as an assistant to an experienced general contractor provides an on-the-job education that can help those new to the profession segue into management positions.
-Typical duties include overseeing purchasing orders, tracking permits, collecting documents and keeping general contractors informed of any problems.
+Typical duties include overseeing purchasing orders, tracking permits, collecting documents, and keeping general contractors informed of any problems.

 Step 3: Obtain Certification